zorzalerrante/datagramas/README.md

 An artist for your IPython notebook that helps you to use and scaffold visualizations with [d3.js](http://d3js.org).

-Currently Matta supports some visualizations that I have needed to implement in my on-going doctoral thesis.
+Currently `matta` supports some visualizations that I have needed to implement in my on-going doctoral thesis.
 But the main idea is to have a generalizable template to build visualizations on.

+`matta` works with Python 2.
+Python 3 support is planned to be added at some point.

 Contributions are welcome.

 ## Examples / Documentation

 Although there is no official documentation yet, you can explore the following resources for examples and descriptions.

 ### IPython Notebooks